 Ringier is a family business with a global network of 7,100 intelligent, inquisitive and communicative people.
 We achieve more by working together, which is why exchanging knowledge, procedures and talent is an integral part of our corporate culture.
 We create the organisational, logistical and personnel conditions required for creative collaboration – be it with the innovative setup of our newsroom at the Pressehaus in Zurich, or with our internal mobility policy, which allows employees to transfer to departments temporarily or long-term.

 We make things happen

 Anyone who works for us becomes part of a media company that is successful in 19 countries.
 At the same time, they help to shape a piece of Swiss culture: Ringier’s media productions are an ubiquitous part of everyday life in Switzerland.
-Alongside the daily newspaper Blick, the company’s portfolio includes titles such as Beobachter and Le Temps, the business magazine Bilanz and newspaper Handelszeitung, Schweizer Illustrierte and the country’s most successful social media magazine izzy, as well as the local radio station Energy.
-Ringier is also a major plyer in the field of digital marketplaces with the online platforms of Scout24 Schweiz AG, the job portal JobCloud AG, the classified ads platform anibis.ch and the ticketing company Ticketcorner.
+Alongside the daily newspaper Blick, the company’s portfolio includes titles such as Beobachter and Le Temps, the business magazine Bilanz and newspaper Landliebe, Schweizer Illustrierte and the country’s most successful social media magazine izzy projects, as well as the local radio station Energy.
+Ringier is also a major player in the field of digital marketplaces in the areas of real estate, cars and classifieds, the job portal offering of JobCloud AG and the ticketing company Ticketcorner.

 We offer more